// On this page

 VERDICT: Flag any item in the above where you are uncertain of accuracy and I should verify against the live filing.

-What does each side look like — bull and bear, written as separate analysts?
+What does each side look like: bull and bear, written as separate analysts?

 Before buying more of a stock you already own, force Claude to argue both sides.
-The instruction that makes this work isn’t “give me a balanced view” — Claude balances by default, and the result reads as mush.
+The instruction that makes this work isn’t “give me a balanced view”.
+Claude balances by default, and the result reads as mush.
 It’s the instruction to write the two cases as two separate analysts who each genuinely believe their case and are trying to convince a sceptical investment committee.
 That framing suppresses the hedging.

 I held META through the Q1 results on a version of the bull case.
-Reading the bear case back today, the capex-without-payback-timeline frame still applies — but the drop after earnings means I’d ask Claude a different question now (“is the bear case priced in at $606?”), not this one.
+Reading the bear case back today, the capex-without-payback-timeline frame still applies, but the drop after earnings means I’d ask Claude a different question now (“is the bear case priced in at $606?”), not this one.

-ROLE: Act as two analysts, not one.
+SCOPE: Work only from what you can source and name, plus anything I paste in; don’t invent figures, and flag where a claim is your inference rather than something you can verify.
 You will write two separate sections: a bull case and a bear case for [COMPANY NAME].
 Each section should be written as if the analyst genuinely believes that position and is trying to convince a sceptical investment committee.
 Do not balance the two views or hedge between them.

 FILTER: Bull case: make the strongest possible case for why [COMPANY NAME] could outperform over the next 2–3 years.
 Cover the business model, competitive position, and the specific market misunderstanding you think exists.
 Bear case: make the strongest possible case for why the current price is wrong.
 Cover the risks the bull case papers over, and the scenario where the business underperforms.

-RISK: At the end, name the single assumption the bull case depends on most — and the single event that would confirm the bear case.
+RISK: At the end, name the single assumption the bull case depends on most, and the single event that would confirm the bear case.

 VERDICT: Which case do you find more compelling based only on what you’ve given me above?
 One sentence.

-Why did the stock move — reading only the pasted context?
+Why did the stock move, reading only the pasted context?

 For when a name you own moves on news and you want to read it properly before reacting.
 The trap with this kind of prompt is letting Claude retrieve the news for you; it’ll narrate something plausible from training data and you won’t know it’s wrong until later.
 Paste the actual headline or release excerpt, and tell Claude to work from that text alone.